arazanajatovo/42-ft_filler/README.md

 # 42-ft_filler
-ft_filler @ 42 - Create your player program to compete against other students on the famous Filler board.
+ft_filler @ 42 - Create your player program to compete against other students on the Filler board.

 As written from the subject: